Ghini/ghini.desktop/doc/use_cases-jbq.rst

   ..  admonition:: database server
       :class: toggle

-         We chose for a centralised PostgreSQL database server. this way we are protected from concurrent conflicting changes, and all changes are simultaneously available on all ghini clients.
+         We chose for a centralised PostgreSQL database server.
+This way we are protected from concurrent conflicting changes, and all changes are simultaneously available on all ghini clients.
 We did need to outsource database server management.